-Dorianne Laux's newest poetry collection, Only As The Day Is Long: New and Selected, is forthcoming from W.W.
-Norton in 2018.
+Dorianne Laux's newest poetry collection, Only As The Day Is Long: New and Selected Poems (W.W.
+Norton, 2019) was selected as a finalist for the 2020 Pulitzer Prize in Poetry.
 She is also the author of The Book of Men (winner of the Paterson Prize), Facts about the Moon (winner of the Oregon Book Award), as well as two collections of poetry from BOA Editions: Awake: What We Carry (finalist for the National Book Critics Circle Award), and Smoke.
 She is co-author of The Poet's Companion: A Guide to the Pleasures of Writing Poetry.
 Her work has been translated into many languages and has appeared in The Norton Anthology of Contemporary Poetry and in The Best American Poetry four times.
 She has been awarded a Pushcart Prize, two fellowships from The National Endowment for the Arts, and a Guggenheim Fellowship.
-She also serves among the faculty at North Carolina State University.
+Laux was elected Chancellor of the Academy of American Poets in 2020.

 Thoughts on Workshop: Our workshops are a place to present fresh work and receive feedback from a group of peers guided by your teacher.
 We value specific, concise, considered comments on thematics and craft.
 The aim is to give the poet useful information with which to continue their work.
 I encourage a supportive and friendly atmosphere where we feel welcomed, comfortable, and included, all of us working together for the benefit and betterment of each presented poem.

 Pacific University is pleased to announce that Dorianne Laux will be serving on the Board of Chancellors for the Academy of American Poets.
 This is a distinction shared by just 115 poets since the board was formed in 1946 and includes fellow MFA faculty members Ellen Bass and Kwame Dawes.